Skip to content

 get_at

-get_at(data: Any, path: Union[str, List[Any]], default: Any = None) -> Any
+get_at(data: Any, path: Union[str, List[Any]], *, default: Any = MISSING) -> Any

 Retrieve a value from a nested data structure.